tkshafl/pythonAnalyticDemo/README.md

 # pythonAnalyticDemo
-Training for python from Durgaprasad
+Training for python from Durgaprasad on august 2023